thomas-leroy/dotfiles/README.md

 make import-vscode
 ```

+This command will:

+- Install the list of extensions on top of existing extensions (if any)
+- Restore `settings.json`
+- Restore `keybindings.json`

 ## Known limitations

+List of issues that will be handled soon:

-Windows Powershell code not supported yet.
+- Windows Powershell code not supported yet.
+- WSL import of Visual Studio Code is not working yet for shortcut & keybindings.

-Still room for improvement in error management.
+- Still room for improvement in error management.

 ## Personalization

 You are encouraged to fork this repository and modify the configurations as needed.
 You can also contribute to this repository by proposing improvements or new configurations.

-## Licence
+## License

 This repository is distributed under the MIT License.
 You are free to use, modify and redistribute it under the terms of this license.